Syllabus Introduction to Journalism, Spring 2026

 Work on your story.

-Guest speaker – Election Coverage
+Guest speaker – Data Journalism

 History Informs Journalism – Immigration- Wong Kim Ark.
 Birthright Citizenship